massung/data-jockey/README.md

 ## Embedding

-While Flummox works great as a REPL and a simple scripting language for processing tabular data, it also can be embedded in your own Python projects, giving you and other users the ability to script processing of data.
+While Jockey works great as a REPL and a simple scripting language for processing tabular data, it also can be embedded in your own Python projects, giving you and other users the ability to script processing of data.

 TODO: